HIV vaccine development: Difficulties in development

+A challenge in developing a vaccine is that the HIV virus generates mutations faster than any other virus.

 HIV structure

 The epitopes of the viral envelope are more variable than those of many other viruses.
 Furthermore, the functionally important epitopes of the gp120 protein are masked by glycosylation, trimerisation and receptor-induced conformational changes making it difficult to block with neutralizing antibodies.

 The ineffectiveness of previously developed vaccines primarily stems from two related factors: